ritukaushik85/docuSignTest-Ritu/README.md

 ### Get the source code :
 Clone the repository :
 git clone https://github.com/ritukaushik85/docuSignTest-Ritu.git
-* The project lies in the TestAtomation folder.
+* The project lies in the com.SeleniumTests package.

 ## Content - Description and Sub modules organization/flow